aarsonline/aarsonline.github.io/class2/phe2/REF.md

 Wolf, Yuri I., et al. "Evolution of aminoacyl-tRNA synthetases—analysis of unique domain architectures and phylogenetic trees reveals a complex history of horizontal gene transfer events."
 Genome research 9.8 (1999): 689-710.

+Lechler, Armin, and Roland Kreutzer.
+"The phenylalanyl-tRNA synthetase specifically binds DNA."
+Journal of molecular biology 278.5 (1998): 897-901.

+Dou, Xiaowei, Stefan Limmer, and Roland Kreutzer.
+"DNA-binding of phenylalanyl-tRNA synthetase is accompanied by loop formation of the double-stranded DNA."
+Journal of Molecular Biology 305.3 (2001): 451-458.